SmartEVSE/SmartEVSE-3/README.md

 Have an idea for the API?
 Edit it here <a href="https://swagger-editor.serkri.be/" target="_blank">https://swagger-editor.serkri.be/</a> and copy/paste it in a new issue with your request (https://github.com/serkri/SmartEVSE-3/issues)

+# Integration with Home Assistant
+If you want to integrate your SmartEVSE with Home Asisstant, please have a look at [the SmartEVSE `custom_component` for Home Assistant](https://github.com/dingo35/ha-SmartEVSEv3).
+This `custom_component` uses the API to share data from the SmartEVSE to Home Assistant, and enables you to set SmartEVSE settings from Home Assistant.
+You will need firmware version 1.5.2 or higher to use this integration.

 # Building the firmware